syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 * [`Opacity`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~Opacity.html) - used to control the transparency of the chart series.
 * [`StrokeWidth`](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~StrokeWidth.html) – used to change the stroke width of the series.
 * [`StrokeColor`](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.PolarRadarSeriesBase~StrokeColor.html) – used to change the stroke color of the series when draw types is set to `Area`
-* [`StrokeDashArray`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.PolarRadarSeriesBase~StrokeDashArray.html) – used to render lines with dashes when the draw type is set to "Line".
+* [`StrokeDashArray`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.PolarRadarSeriesBase~StrokeDashArray.html) – used to render lines with dashes when the draw type is set to `Line`.

 {% tabs %}
 {% highlight xaml %}